An exhilarating Adventure Cruise to the Falklands, South Georgia Island and Antarctica

 On the aft deck, they made incredible burgers.
 The chef being sensitive to food allergies would always pass the next night’s menu to anyone with a problem and ask them to choose in advance what they may like.
 If the three choices on each course of the four gourmet course dinner were not acceptable they could grill you a veal chop or almost anything you ask for.

-Service was five star with water and wine glasses always attended to.
+Service was five stars with water and wine glasses always attended to.
 Dinner always finished with a dessert wine or a port.
 A “Hot Rocks” outdoor dinner was offered nightly.
 Here you would dress for winter and be presented with a 10 inch super-heated stone slab where you cook what you ordered.
-We did this twice and enjoyed the camaraderie of others who found al fresco Antarctica dining fun.
+We did this twice and enjoyed the camaraderie of others who found alfresco Antarctica dining fun.

 Nightlife was quiet with a piano player in the lounge.
 Most people retired after dinner exhausted from getting up early.
 There were two lounges on board with a bar and coffee/cappuccino service starting after breakfast.
 For anything you needed, your butler was your go-to person.